atakanttl/markdown-html-converter/README.md

 # markdown-html-converter

-This PowerShell script converts the .md files to .html files (with pandoc) recursively in a folder and its children folders.
+These Bash & PowerShell scripts convert the .md files to .html files (with pandoc) recursively in a folder and its children folders.
 The [CSS file](https://github.com/atakanttl/markdown-html-converter/blob/main/COMPANDOC.css) can be edited to change the appearance of the HTML file.
 Original pandoc demo css file can be found [here](https://pandoc.org/demo/pandoc.css).

 ## Pre-requisites